Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Method of parameterization

 \subsection{The Observational $H(z)$ data (OHD)}

-We used the 57-point Observational Hubble data (OHD) from~\cite{Bouali2023,Yadav2024}.
-To assure the probing of parameters and account for systematic effects in the Cosmic Chronometer (CC) data, we admit entire covariance matrix as provided by~\cite{Moresco2020}.
+For constraining the model parameters, we have employed the 77 uncorrelated Hubble observations $H(z)$ that lie in the redshift range $0 \leq z \leq 2.36$.
+These $77$ $H(z)$ data points with its original references are given in following table I. To assure the probing of parameters and account for systematic effects in the Cosmic Chronometer (CC) data, we admit entire covariance matrix as provided by~\cite{Moresco2020}.
 More details of CC covariance gauge are available at \url{https://gitlab.com/mmoresco/CCcovariance}.
 The chi-squared function to comprise the covariance matrix as follows:

 where $\mathbf{H}_{\text{obs}}$ and $\mathbf{H}_{\text{model}}$ denote the observed and theoretical $H(z)$ values, respectively, and $\mathbf{C}$ represents the covariance matrix.
 Moreover, the consolidation of CC data with a covariance matrix enhances the statistical rigor of our analysis ~\cite{Moresco2020}.\\